 The products provide clean energy for cooking and renewable energy for lighting.
-The cookstoves distributed under the project activity replace traditional cookstoves thereby reducing the amount of charcoal or fuelwood used for cooking in the baseline by households and thus reducing GHG emissions corresponding to the charcoal or fuelwood saving by the project activity.
+The cookstoves distributed under the project activity replace traditional cookstoves thereby reducing the amount of charcoal used for cooking in the baseline by households and thus reducing GHG emissions corresponding to the charcoal or fuelwood saving by the project activity.
 The solar lighting systems replace kerosene-based lamps in households, which would have resulted in GHG emissions due to burning of fossil fuel i.e. kerosene.

 For solar lighting systems, in the baseline scenario, the households receiving these solar lighting systems are either not connected to the grid or have intermittent electricity supply from the grid resulting in use of kerosene for lighting in the baseline scenario.

-For cook stoves, the households receiving these efficient cook stoves, are using inefficient cooking devices in the baseline, thus resulting into higher wood/charcoal consumption in the baseline.
-The targeted end user group for the project activity includes individual households, community organisations and small/medium enterprises in Uganda.
+For cook stoves, the households receiving these efficient cook stoves, are using inefficient cooking devices in the baseline, thus resulting into higher wood or charcoal consumption in the baseline.
+The targeted end user group for this project includes, individual households, community organisations and small/medium enterprises in Kenya.

-The activity will reduce annual average emissions of $58,510 \text{ tCO}2$ and total emission reductions is $409,568 \text{ tCO}2$.
-The monitoring period for which issuance request is submitted is 01-12-2018 to 31-12-2021.
+The activity will reduce annual average emissions of 77,107 tCO2 and total emission reductions is 539,747 tCO2.
+The monitoring period for which issuance request is submitted is 01-10-2018 to 31-12-2021 excluding 05-11-2020 to 31-12-2020 as it has already been issued under CDM.